alan-platform/alan-platform.github.io/pages/tutorials/model tutorial.md

 	}
 } ...
 ```
-It defines the command by providing containers in between curly braces (just like with for example a *collection*) that can hold specific data types.
+It defines the command by providing containers in between curly braces (just like with for example a collection) that can hold specific data types.
 Some containers also have reference constraints to control the allowable values.
 These containers are called the ***parameters*** of the command.
 Although the labels are different, the structure of the command is the same as the collection `Orders`.
 In this case we want to manipulate this collection with the command and often the command definition is identical to the definition of that collection.
-The *parameters* (containers within the command) correspond with the fields in the GUI-form to be filled in and thus hold the inserted values after submitting the form.
+The parameters (containers within the command) correspond with the fields in the GUI-form to be filled in and thus hold the inserted values after submitting the form.

 Then the start of the second part of the *command*:
 ```
 ... => update .'Orders' ...
 ```
-It consists of a double arrow ( ***=>*** ), the word ***update*** and a *(absolute) node type path*.
-The double arrow can be read as 'do this'. *Update* means we want to update a collection or stategroup.
+It consists of a double arrow ( ***=>*** ), the word ***update*** and a (absolute) node type path.
+The double arrow can be read as 'do this'.
+Update means we want to update a collection or stategroup.
 And the path points to the collection or stategroup we want to update with the provided data, in this case collection `Orders`.
-Instead of *update* we can also use these key words: *switch*, *match*, *ignore*, *walk*, *execute* and *external*, each with their own definition and required structure that should follow the key word.
-Let's stick with *update* for now, since we want to update the specified collection.
+Instead of update we can also use these key words: *switch*, *match*, *ignore*, *walk*, *execute* and *external*, each with their own definition and required structure that should follow the key word.
+Let's stick with update for now, since we want to update the specified collection.

 The end of the second part:
 ```
 			... = create ( ... )
 ```
 This tells us what the update should be about: 'the update is ( ***=*** ) the creation (***create***) of a node.
-The key word *create* can be replaced by only the key word ***ensure***. *Create* will check if an entry in the target collection already exists (if there is a node that is similar to the values the user filled in).
+The key word *create* can be replaced by only the key word ***ensure***.
+Create will check if an entry in the target collection already exists (if there is a node that is similar to the values the user filled in).
 If so, an error will be thrown and the command will be aborted.
-Otherwise, the new node is created. *Ensure* will also create the node, but if it already existed it will overwrite its data.
+Otherwise, the new node is created.
+Ensure will also create the node, but if it already existed it will overwrite its data.

 And lastly, the part between the parentheses of the key word *create*:
 ```